TriggeredMessaging/short-memory/README.md

 ## Installation

-This app is not yet available in NPM.
-To install it through NPM, use the following:
+This app is not yet available in npm's repository.
+To install it through npm, use the following:

     $ npm install git://github.com/aejay/short-memory.git